mlan/docker-asterisk/README.md

 There are many agents and applications that supports ACME, e.g., [certbot](https://certbot.eff.org/).
 The reverse proxy [Traefik](https://docs.traefik.io/) also supports ACME. `mlan/asterisk` can use the LTS certificates Traefik has acquired.

-#### `ACME_FILE`
+#### `ACME_FILE`, `ACME_POSTHOOK`

 The `mlan/asterisk` image looks for the file `ACME_FILE=/acme/acme.json` at container startup.
-If it is found certificates within this file are exported and if the host name of one of those certificates matches `HOSTNAME=$(hostname)` it will be used by the TLS transport.
+If it is found certificates within this file are exported.
+If the host or domain name of one of those certificates matches `HOSTNAME=$(hostname)` or `DOMAIN=${HOSTNAME#*.}` it will be used by the TLS transport.
 Moreover, the `ACME_FILE` will be monitored and should it change the certificates will be exported anew.
 So when Traefik renews its certificates Asterisk will automatically also have access to the new certificate.
+When the `ACME_FILE=/acme/acme.json` file changes and the certificates are updated we first remove all old saved certs and keys.
+Otherwise we might pick an old certificate in error.

+Once the certificates and keys have been updated, we run the command in the environment variable `ACME_POSTHOOK='asterisk -x "module reload res_pjsip.so"'`.

 Using Traefik's certificates will work "out of the box" simply by making sure that the `/acme` directory in the Traefik container is also is mounted in the `mlan/asterisk` container.